 9 is just the number of cells that are containing numbers in column C.

-If you are familiar with the COUNT function, you will know that COUNT function can count the number of cells that contain numbers in a range.
+If you are familiar with the COUNT function, you will know that the COUNT function can count the number of cells that contain numbers in a range.

-For example, formula “=COUNT (C3:C11)” will count the number of cells that contain numbers in cells C3 through C11.
+For example, the formula “=COUNT (C3:C11)” will count the number of cells that contain numbers in cells C3 through C11.

 In our case, we’d like to know how many numbers in a whole column, therefore, reference like C:C which includes all rows in column C should be used.